 Last updated: 2026-04-27

-Hartford is the Insurance Capital of the World, and that density creates the highest insurance customer service wage base in the country.
-Call Force Global staffs nearshore Caribbean teams for Connecticut carriers, MGAs, and agencies at $12-18/hr in 2026 for non-licensed FNOL, claims, billing, and renewal work, with state-licensed seats at $16-22/hr via NAIC reciprocity.
+Hartford is widely known as the Insurance Capital of the World, and Connecticut sits among the highest insurance customer service wage bases in the US.
+Call Force Global staffs nearshore Caribbean fronter and servicing teams for Connecticut carriers, MGAs, and agencies at $12-18/hr in 2026 for FNOL intake, claims status, billing, COI, renewal coordination, and policyholder servicing, plus $12-18/hr for B2B SDR-style lead pre-qualification.
+CFG agents are non-licensed; licensable activity (binding, claim valuation, settlement, Medicare enrollment) stays with your in-house licensed team via warm transfer.
 Connecticut Insurance Department (CID) vendor expectations are built into onboarding.

-Hartford carries one of the highest concentrations of insurance industry employment in the United States.
-Greater Hartford has been called the Insurance Capital of the World for over a century, and that density still drives carrier and MGA decisions today.
-The flip side of that concentration is wage pressure: Connecticut customer service salaries for insurance roles sit among the highest in any US state, and entry-level supply for claims, billing, and policyholder service work is structurally tight.
+The flip side of Hartford's insurance density is wage pressure: Connecticut customer service salaries for insurance roles sit among the highest in any US state, and entry-level supply for claims, billing, and policyholder service work is structurally tight.

 Three forces are pushing more Hartford-area carriers and Connecticut-domiciled MGAs into nearshore in 2026:

-- Wage base differential: Connecticut insurance customer service runs $28-48/hr fully loaded.
-Nearshore Caribbean equivalents land at $12-18/hr for non-licensed work.
-That is a 50-65 percent labor saving on identical functions.
+- Wage base differential: Connecticut insurance customer service is among the higher US loaded-hour bases (industry benchmarks $25-45/hr).
+Nearshore Caribbean fronter and servicing equivalents land at $12-18/hr.
+That is roughly 50-65 percent labor saving on identical non-licensable functions.

 - Local talent supply constraints: Hartford's insurance employment density absorbs the available workforce.
 Local carriers compete for the same pool of claims adjusters and policyholder service reps.
 Nearshore opens a separate, deep talent pool that does not compete with onshore licensed seats.